Fans says future of women’s rugby is bright as they bask in sunshine

 Just inside the turnstiles two women were in earnest conversation with one of the stewards.

 They were Siobhan Stapleton and Iris Grant.
-The former is the mother of Laura Stapleton, who was getting ready to line out for Ireland, the latter her grandmother.
+The former is the mother of Nora Stapleton, who was getting ready to line out for Ireland, the latter her grandmother.*

 The reason for the earnest conversation quickly became clear.
 Laura’s sister had bought tickets for the wrong venue – the stadium where Canada were mercilessly walloping Hong Kong – and she couldn’t get in to see the Ireland match.

-Note: * An earlier version of this article incorrectly said Siobhan Stapleton was he mother of Laura Stapleton.
-She is the mother of Nora Stapleton.